leonardcser/waldo-video-preprocessor/README.md

 ### Bugs

-Feel free to open a issue if you encounter any problems. (https://github.com/leonardcser/waldo-preprocess/issues/new/choose)
+Feel free to open a issue if you encounter any problems. [[Open Issue]](https://github.com/leonardcser/waldo-preprocess/issues/new/choose)

 ## Testing